Invaders (comics): New Invaders

 In 2004, a new Invaders team was created in the four-issue story arc "Once an Invader...", beginning with The Avengers (vol. 3) #82, written by Chuck Austen.
 The revived team was spun off into its own title, The New Invaders, running 10 issues (August 2004 – June 2005) beginning with issue #0.
 It was written by Allan Jacobsen with artwork by C. P. Smith.

 The new team consisted of the Blazing Skull (Mark Todd), a flame-generating girl named Tara, former Liberty Legion member Thin Man (Bruce Dickson), U.S. Agent (John Walker, a.k.a.
-Captain America V), Union Jack III (Joey Chapman) and returning members Namor and Spitfire.
+Captain America), Union Jack (Joey Chapman) and returning members Namor and Spitfire.
 Later, the android the Human Torch joins the team, feeling an affinity for Tara, revealed as an android herself.
 The Invaders are also assisted by former Golden Age hero the Fin and his Atlantean wife Nia, although they did not officially join the team.

 They are formed by the supposed U.S. Secretary of Defense Dell Rusk—in actuality the Red Skull—who coerces the Thin Man into gathering this new team, which the Skull intends to use for his own goals.
 The new Invaders eventually learn of the plan, however, and thwart it.
 The apparent "death" of the android Human Torch came as a result of the betrayal of the Skull-planted Tara.
 The majority of the members quit the team after this incident.